Thursday, December 7, 2023

 McCulla had moved to South Carolina by 1868, and he quickly found a place within the state's newly empowered Republican Party.
 Following the ratification of a new state constitution that enfranchised freed slaves, McCulla was appointed treasurer for Chesterfield County by Republican governor Robert K. Scott.
 This position granted him considerable powers as it made him responsible for collecting taxes and disbursing state funds.

 McCulla likely secured his gubernatorial appointment through connections with Chesterfield's state senator, R. J. Donaldson.
-Both were incorporators for a Chesterfield land development company, the South Carolina Improvement and Trust Company, and the two worked closely together after Donaldson was elected to office.
+Both were incorporators for a Chesterfield land development company, the South Carolina Improvement and Trust Company, and they worked closely together after Donaldson was elected to office.

 McCulla purchased land for himself in fall 1868.
 He bought a two-hundred and twenty-nine acre plot from William K. Edgeworth, a member of a local planter family.
 The plot was located near the Hornsboro post office, where Thompson's Creek meets Store House Creek.
 A little over a year later (on January 6, 1870), he bought an adjacent two hundred and three acre plot in a sheriff's sale following the death of the owner (Alexander McMillan).
 These purchases provide further evidence of McCulla's relation with Donaldson and his supporters.
 The lands bounded land owned by the Challenge Mining Company which was run by Donaldson's supporters.